The short tour: Quick ride through wide curves

 Transfer back to the starting point of the journey

-Daily at 9am there is the possibility to transfer back to Trier with a small bus (with bike trailer).
-Arrival at 11.00am.
-The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
+Daily at 9:00am there is the possibility to transfer back to Trier with a small bus (with bike trailer).
+Arrival at 11:00am.
+The driver comes to pick you up at your hotel and has much space for you, your luggage and if required your own bicycle.
 The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.

 Please note that when booking the return transfer an extra night in Koblenz is mandatory.

 In the Moselle Valley there runs not always a train.
 After Trier the train is leaving the Moselle Valley and the nearest station is not before Bullay.
 After only a few kilometres, the railway disappears in the Kaiser-Wilhelm-Tunnel and only reappears in Cochem.
 From Cochem the train runs completely in the Moselle Valley to Koblenz.